-- 1. The investment consultants to our California public sector clients have each provided us with their expected real rates of return for each asset class, over various future periods of time.
-However, in general, the returns available from investment consultants are projected over time periods shorter than the durations of a retirement plan's liabilities. - 2.
-Using a sample average of expected real rate of returns allows the Systems' investment return assumption to reflect a broader range of capital market information and should help reduce year to year volatility in the investment return assumption. - Therefore, we recommend that the 5.50% portfolio real rate of return be used to determine 3. the Systems' investment return assumption.
-This is 0.23% higher than the return that was used three years ago in the review of the recommended investment return assumption for the June 30, 2016 valuation.
-The difference is due to changes in the Systems' target asset allocation (0.33%) and changes in the real rate of return assumptions provided to us by the investment advisory firms (-0.10%).
+- 2. Using a sample average of expected real rate of returns allows the Systems' investment return assumption to reflect a broader range of capital market information and should help reduce year to year volatility in the investment return assumption. - 3.
+Therefore, we recommend that the 5.56% portfolio real rate of return be used to determine the Systems' investment return assumption.
+This is 0.06% higher than the return that was used three years ago in the review of the recommended investment return assumption for the June 30, 2019 valuation.

+The difference is due to changes in the real rate of return assumptions provided to us by the investment advisory firms (-0.04% under the 2019 asset allocation), changes in the Systems' target asset allocation (+0.005%) and the interaction effect between these changes (+0.095%).